Stay in Your Own Sled: History

-By 1852 all of Ostrovsky's work, including a translation, had been banned from being produced on stage.
+By 1852, all of Ostrovsky's work, including any translation, had been banned from being produced on stage.
 Years later he wrote: "The author, especially the one who is just starting, who's got one or two plays banned without an explanation, becomes a slave to his own fear… Once he comes across a long idea, he tends to shorten it; once he creates a strong character, he weakens it, once he hits upon a fiery, powerful phrase, he dulls it for in all of this he now starts to see the possible reasons for future prohibitions."
 His new play was the result of such a compromise: it was a melodrama, less daring than the Family Affair and not as ambitious as The Poor Bride, with many sharp edges dulled.
 The main character, Rusakov, was the portrayal of a real person, merchant Kosheverov, actor Prov Sadovsky's relative who delighted Ostrovsky with his openness and easy ways with money.

 The play, originally called One's Got to Guess When Good Thing's Good (Ot dobra dobra ne ishchut), has been in the works all through 1852.
 On October 6 that year Mikhail Pogodin mentioned in his diary that he'd heard the play as read by its author.
 On November 19 Ostrovsky informed Pogodin that the text had been sent to the censors.

 Ostrovsky staged the play for the first time himself in the house of his friend Nikolai Panov (the one who first started to collect Ostrovsky's manuscripts, the work which later Nikolai Shapovalo took upon himself).
 Podkhalyuzin was played by the author himself and, reportedly, with this performance he made even Prov Sadovsky laugh.
 Another amateur performance of such kind has been staged in Pavlovsky Posad, at the factory owned by Prince Yakov Gruzinsky, a man whose son, actor Ivan Nikulin, was a husband of actress Lyubov Nikulina-Kositskaya.

 Pogodin assisted with the promotion by approaching his old acquaintance Stepan Gedeonov (who later succeeded his father as the Director of the Imperial Theatres).
 Once the censorial permission has been received, in January 1853 Verstovsky assigned it to Lyubov Kositskaya's benefice.
 The latter had an influential detractor in Countess Rostopchina who hated Kositskaya's simple ways and described her as "the turnip-like creature, with a head looking like an ill-formed water-melon, or cabbage...
 And what a vile, sloven diction!"
 All of this, though, as biographer Lakshin noted, was part of the reason why the actress was so admired by the theatre-going Moscovites.